-What I’m packing for an autumn trip to Italy…
+What I packed for an autumn trip to Italy

-This was a challenging wardrobe to assemble for a number of reasons.
+Assembling this travel wardrobe was challenging for a number of reasons…

 - It’s a longer trip (almost 4 weeks!) than we’ve taken in many years

 - Though I’m excited to be traveling in autumn, it means variable weather, with temperatures ranging from mild to cold, and probably no small amount of rain.

 - We have a mix of city and country destinations and activities

 - And this will be the first European travel wardrobe I’ve put together without relying heavily on black. 😉

 But I’m always up for a packing challenge!

 Looking back over my recaps of past travel wardrobes, I’ve noticed a pattern of wishing for more color and variety.
 So I’ve tried to build that in here while still keeping the size manageable.
 I hope to supplement this wardrobe with some shopping along the way, but need to have the bases covered so I’m not scrambling to find something I need.

 I’ve had some feedback in the past from people who find my travel wardrobes and outfits “boring.”
 I get it, though I’m not one of those bloggers/influencers who travels primarily to photograph pretty outfits in pretty places.
 We travel to be able to experience new scenery, tastes, and culture.
 (As well as to further explore our favorites.)
 So my wardrobe has to be functional above all else.
 By “functional,” I mean cohesive, layer-able, comfortable, versatile, and climate- and venue-appropriate.